jruizcabrejos/jruizcabrejos/content/post/colorful-open-access-20250429/index.md

 The risk with these platforms is that bad actors could upload malicious files.
 For example, by inserting hyperlinks leading to pishing websites or other threats.

 <img src="./laced_with_drugs.jpg" alt="Favicon">
-<figcaption>Figure X. Your files could be laced with virus.</figcaption>
+<figcaption>Figure 18.
+Your files could be laced with virus.</figcaption>

 Being a pirate is fun, but it does come with risks.